-Repeated Coursework: Once passed a course may not be repeated unless recommended by the Program Director and/or Student Assessment and Promotions Committee (SAPC).
+Repeated Coursework: Once a course has been successfully passed, the course may not be repeated unless recommended by the Program Director and/or Student Assessment and Promotions Committee (SAPC).
 The original grade received in a course will not count toward the student's qualitative assessment but will be included in the quantitative assessment.
 Students who repeat coursework must still complete their degree within the maximum timeframe.
 Withdrawal/Incomplete/In Progress: Courses in which a student earned a grade of Incomplete (IN), Work In Progress (WIP), In Progress (IP) or Withdrawal (W), or the equivalent, will count toward hours attempted but not earned for maximum timeframe and pace of progression but will not be included in the qualitative measure.